All the President's Men | 1976

 The movie’s city room, in which the pair worry away at the burglary story, is, however, an elaborate set built on soundstages at Warner Brothers’ Burbank lot.
 The 32,000 square-foot set cost half a million dollars, and the obsessive detail went further than just reproducing all 250 of the reporters’ and editors’ desks in their correct positions and the graphics on the walls – it went as far as filling the wastepaper baskets with real waste from the actual Post offices, correctly assigned to each department.

-The magnificent circular reading room, where the duo sort through the White House book-request slips, is the domed, marble Main Reading Room in the Jefferson Building of the Library of Congress, First Street SE between East Capitol Street and Independence Avenue (metro: Capitol South, Union Station).
+The magnificent circular reading room, where the duo sort through the White House book-request slips, is the domed, marble Main Reading Room in the Jefferson Building of the Library of Congress, 101 Independence Avenue SE between East Capitol Street and Independence Avenue (metro: Capitol South, Union Station).

-The concert building outside which Woodward catches a cab for his first assignation with enigmatic insider Deep Throat is the John F Kennedy Center for the Performing Arts, 2700 F Street NW (tel: 202.467.4600; metro: Foggy Bottom).
+The concert building outside which Woodward catches a cab for his first assignation with enigmatic insider Deep Throat is the The John F Kennedy Center for the Performing Arts, 2700 F Street NW.
 The complex, which opened in 1971, houses two theatres, a concert hall and an opera house.

 The highrise wilderness where Woodward keeps the rendezvous can be found over the Potomac River in Arlington, Virginia, though, if you want to see the car park itself, you’ll need to visit Los Angeles.
 The sinister garage was beneath the former ABC Entertainment Center, 2000 Avenue of the Stars at Constellation Boulevard, currently being redeveloped in Century City.